 The way this medicine works is that it helps your body by enhancing the mucosal defence within the stomach.
 This protects the lining of the stomach and intestines from acidity and its harmful effects.

 Furthermore, this also helps in decreasing free radicals in the body.
 It also helps by increasing the overall blood flow in the intestines.
 Rebagen can lead to a few minor side effects.
 These include nausea, dryness in the mouth, fatigue, weakness, dizziness, and dehydration.
-It can also cause the menstrual cycle to be disrupted, rashes on the skin, and irregularities in the bowel movement like diarrhoea and constipation, and even fluctuations in appetite.

 You must take the medicine as directed by your healthcare provider.
 This is medicine is taken orally and is available in the form of a tablet.
 Pregnant women, as well as women who are breastfeeding, should be cautious if they have to take this medicine.